FelixOnline/v2/content/articles/2013-10-4-link-found-between-hiv-and-cocaine.md

 subtitle: >
   Phillipa Skett writes about the latest findings in HIV research
 date: "2013-10-04 00:36:28 +0100"

 # Attributes from Felix Online V1
 id: "3800"
 old_path: /science/3800/link-found-between-hiv-and-cocaine
 aliases:
  - /science/3800/link-found-between-hiv-and-cocaine
+imported: true
+comments:
+ - This opening sentence could be considered as rather sweeping and assumptive as it is usually the case with the hooks I use at the beginning of writing a student journalism piece they are there to provide a broad introduction and to grab attention And to answer your question although I would not say it is a joke per se it is not meant to be some sort of scientific truth either However unless you can provide statistical evidence of just what sort of demographics indulge in cocaine use then you cannot refute my claim either If we are going to break this down as I expect you would like considering the rather accusatory tone of your commentI can see how I have apparently juxtaposed traders against celebrities in a way to suggest they are at some opposite ends of a social spectrum but that is your own interpretation and any apparent walk of life that lies between the two broad lifestyles of a nondescript trader or celebrity could encompass a multitude of demographics that could indeed

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true